 Entry Requirements for Honduras

 Citizens of the US, the UK, Western Europe, Australia, Canada, etc do NOT need to apply for visas in advance.
 Actually, Honduras has some of the least restrictive border policies I have ever heard of.
-Click here for more information regarding the visa/border policy of Honduras.

 Whether traveling to Honduras by land or plane, you’ll get your stamp on arrival at customs.
 A tourist visa on arrival is valid for 90 days.